davb5/bsw/README.md

 ## Getting Started

-bsw works primarily on the current directory, and expects a couple of folders to exist:
+bsw works on the current directory, and expects a couple of folders to exist:

 * pages